4-Day Kruger National Park and Panorama Route Safari from Johannesburg

 How long is the drive from Johannesburg to Kruger?

-What wildlife might I see?
+What wildlife can I expect to see?

 Book This Experience